stack-of-tasks/ros2_control_bolt/doc/Setup_Bold.md

     - An `emergency stop button`,
     - A `power cable`.

-2) Take your `power supply`, turn it on and adjust behind the power supply the port (P1/P2/P3) and set the mode to `SET` then set the voltage to `20V` and the amperage to `5A` on the front.
+2) Take your `power supply`, turn it on and behind the power supply, adjust the port (P1/P2/P3) and set the mode to `SET` then set the voltage to `20V` and the amperage to `5A` on the front.
 Finally, set the mode to `NORMAL`.

 ![Behind alimentation](https://github.com/Benjamin-Amsellem/ros2_control_bolt/blob/master/ros2_control_bolt_tuto/pictures/Setup_Bolt_1-R.jpeg?raw=true "Behind alimentation")